 MV Manta Queen 5 Overview

-Manta Queen 5 is a great Similan Islands diving safari boat which sails to the best dive sites in Thailand.
+Manta Queen 5 is a great diving safari boat which sails to the best dive sites in Thailand's South Andaman.
 It is ideal for divers who want easy & enjoyable diving and the chance to see wonderful marine life Up to twenty-two lucky guests are able to join these amazing diving safaris to a selectioon of wonderful dive sites.
 MQ5 now has FREE Wi-Fi for guests.
-New for 2019-20, the boat is running 4D/4N trips, offering 15 dives.
+New for 2021, the boat is running 2D/2N & 3D/3N trips to the best dive sites around southern Phuket.

-This Manta Queen Similan Islands liveaboard sets sail from Khao Lak in the evening, Manta Queen 5 visits the best dive sites in Thailand for divers who don't want anything too challenging but still want the chance tof dive with Manta Rays at Koh Bon and experience the colourful sloping reefs of the Similan Islands.
+but is now going from Phuket for 2-day and 3-day trips to local islands, including Phi Phi, Koh Haa and Racha.
+Manta Queen 5 visits the best dive sites in Thailand for divers who don't want anything too challenging but still want the chance to dive with all kinds of exciting and colourful marine life.
 Guests get to discover some of Thailand’s best dive sites during the cruise.

 Manta Queen 5 is quite a large boat (26m), and it has recently undergone extensive renovations in order to make the eleven twin-bunk cabins as comfortable as possible.
 All cabins are clean, and guests can enjoy air-conditioned comfort throughout the cruise.
-To be honest, most guests aboard Manta Queen 5 spend their non-diving time with each other, either socializing on one of the decks or during excursions to Donald Duck Bay on Island #8.
+To be honest, most guests aboard Manta Queen 5 spend their non-diving time with each other, either socializing on one of the decks or during excursions.
 The boat has a large, covered outdoor dining and chillout area, where briefings are given, meals are eaten, and guests can socialise or fill out logbooks.
 Some just want to gaze out at the wonderful views, which can also be done from the sundeck on top of the boat.